splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-team-user-admin.rst

 Decide how to manage user access
 ========================================

-Choose from these 3 options for managing user access:
+Select from these 3 options for managing user access:

 #.
 Use Splunk Cloud Platform as the unified identity provider.
 See :ref:`unified-id-unified-identity` for more information.
 #.
 Use an external Lightweight Directory Access Protocol (LDAP) and control access through Single Sign-On (SSO).
 See :ref:`sso-label` for more information.